Discover one of Sydney’s most unique heritage precincts adjacent to the scenic Parramatta River. It is open every weekend.

 If driving, Newington Armory is accessed via Jamieson Street (off Holker Street), with free parking available at Blaxland Riverside Park.
 If on foot or bike, it can be accessed from the Sydney Olympic Park Ferry Wharf or Silverwater via a pleasant and easy walk or bike ride along the River Walk.
 Or take the hillside walk from Hill Road along the Louise Sauvage pathway.

 Free parking is limited.
 We encourage you to plan your visit and arrive early to avoid disappointment.
 Alternatively, you can park in P5 car park, located off Hill Road, and make use of the pathways to cycle or walk to this new play space (map provided).
-Parking at P5 carpark costs $4 per hour, maximum $20 (except on event days, when a flat fee of $25 may apply).
+Parking at P5 carpark costs $5 per hour, maximum $25.

 Newington Armory reflects over 100 years of naval occupation and use, and in an even earlier life as part of the 1807 colonial land grant to the pioneering Blaxland Family.
 The original character of the landscape can be seen in the beautiful remnant turpentine ironbark forest and wetlands bordering the site.